Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Administering to another person by force or threat of force, or without the knowledge

-permission of that person, a drug, intoxicant, or other similar substance and
+or permission of that person, a drug, intoxicant, or other similar substance and thereby

 conduct.